ilyashamza70/Micrium_STM32F446RE/README.md

 be easily downloaded here [STM32Cubef4](https://www.st.com/en/embedded-software/stm32cubef4.html).

 ## Environment
-Easy to setup from the STM32CubeIDE by selecting the right board, in our case STM32-F446RE and than configure a SYSCLK, 16MHz in our case.
+Easy to setup and generate the appropriate files from the STM32CubeIDE by selecting the right board, in our case STM32-F446RE and than configure a SYSCLK, like 16MHz.
-Thanks to the GUI you can easily configure and integrate the right peripherals or GPIO like for us.
-For the pourpose of demonstarting we also added a USART
+Thanks to the GUI you can easily configure and add the right peripherals or GPIO with their configuration.

-# CPU Specific file
+For the pourpose of demonstarting we also added a USART periphal to display how easy it is to integrate and than use.
+This first step allowed us to generate the .ioc file as well as the HAL module driver and some other basic board file as part of the BSP (board support package) 2nd Step is to create a project with platformIO selecting the appropriate board.
+This project is where we will work, after integrating all the BSP files and CSMIS files in the project directory.

+## RTOS
+Next steps concerned the porting of Micrium

-# Start file
+## Start file

-# Main
+## Main

-# Running the OS

-# Running the Task
+## Running the Task